-Ch ild Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, thumb sucking) Desperate attention-seeking behaviour - .
-Parent Family/environment Observed to be aggressive towards child or others Family/environment Marginalised or isolated by the community.
-Observed to be aggressive towards child or Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's Marginalised or isolated by the community.
-History of mental health, alcohol or drug Observed to be aggressive towards child or others Intensely involved with their children, never allowing anyone else to undertake their child's care.
-Marginalised or isolated by the community.
+Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression

+Desperate attention-seeking behaviour Family/environment Marginalised or isolated by the community.
 History of mental health, alcohol or drug misuse or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of

-Cold and unresponsive to the child's emotional - needs physical chastisement.
-Overly critical of the child Lack of support from family or social network.
+History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault Wider parenting difficulties Physical or sexual assault or a culture of physical chastisement.
+Lack of support from family or social network.

+Neglect

-Neglect Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Child Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury Parent Family/environment Failure to meet the child's basic essential Marginalised or isolated by the community. needs including health needs Leaving a child alone History of mental health, alcohol or drug misuse or domestic violence.
-Failure to provide adequate caretakers History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Keeping an unhygienic dangerous or hazardous Past history in the family of childhood abuse, home environment self-harm, somatising disorder or false allegations of physical or sexual assault Unkempt presentation Lack of opportunities for child to play and learn Unable to meet child's emotional needs Dangerous or hazardous home environment including failure to use home safety equipment; risk from animals Mental health, alcohol or drug difficulties
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

+Child Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury Disturbed peer relationships Parent Family/environment Failure to meet the child's basic essential needs including health needs Marginalised or isolated by the community.
+Leaving a child alone History of mental health, alcohol or drug misuse or domestic violence.
+Failure to provide adequate caretakers History of unexplained death, illness or multiple surgery in parents and/or siblings of the family

+Keeping an unhygienic dangerous or hazardous home environment Past history in the family of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault Unkempt presentation Lack of opportunities for child to play and learn Unable to meet child's emotional needs Dangerous or hazardous home environment including failure to use home safety equipment; risk from animals Mental health, alcohol or drug difficulties